mchalapuk/prego/README.md

 ### Defensive Programing

-Package *precond/check* contain function that does the same checks, but return encountered errors instead of panic.
+Package *precond/check* contain function that does the same checks, but return encountered errors instead of&nbsp;panic.
 They will come in handy when writing code that uses technique called [Defensive Programming](http://en.wikipedia.org/wiki/Defensive_programming).